blynkkk/docs/mobile-applications/automations.md

 ![No actions](https://user-images.githubusercontent.com/72790181/120281259-64c46000-c2c1-11eb-9b25-84c4e9e294b7.png)

-After setting the condition you can **Add actions** that will be performed when the condition is triggered
+After setting the condition you can **Add action** that will be performed when the condition is triggered

 ![Choose action type](https://user-images.githubusercontent.com/72790181/120281347-81f92e80-c2c1-11eb-989d-fb5832653d9f.png)

-After pressing Add action button you’ll see a modal with types of actions.
+After pressing **Add action** button you’ll see a modal with types of actions.
 You can choose actions that will change the device’s state, send a notification to your smartphone or send an email to the specified address.

-If you don't see "Set device to" action that means you haven't enabled any datastream to work with automations.
+If you don't see **Set device to** action that means you haven't enabled any datastream to work with automations.
 You need [to explicitly define](../web-dashboard/products/datastreams/datastreams-common-settings/automation.md) what datastreams can work as actions.

 ![Automation ready](https://user-images.githubusercontent.com/72790181/120281482-ad7c1900-c2c1-11eb-95a7-7352d126ba73.png)